 Here are a few pointers to help you through the recruitment process

-A trial day is usually part of the nanny interview process.
-The interview process starts with short-listing applicants' CVs then doing first interviews, before selecting a few candidates for second interviews.
+A trial day is usually part of the nanny interview process which starts with short-listing applicants' CVs then doing first interviews, before selecting a few candidates for second interviews.
 Then finally moving on to a trial day with your prospective nanny.

 One typical pattern seen amongst parents who are new to employing nannies is that they tend to progress very slowly leaving weeks between first and second interviews and then often decide to see a candidate that they interviewed early on in the process, only to discover that this applicant has now been snapped up by another employer.
-Good nannies don’t stay on the market long.
+Good nannies, Live-in or Live-out, don’t stay on the market long.

 Nevertheless, it is a big decision for families and the selection of a nanny should not be rushed.
 You have to feel confident and comfortable that you have made the right choice for your family.
 Do keep in mind that even once you finish the interview process the nanny may still need to give a month notice to their present employers, so do give yourself plenty of time.
 Maybe aiming to finish first and second interviews within two weeks if at all possible, leaving yourself time to trial your nanny and allow time for the nannies notice period.
 The best laid plans do not always work out.
 Just because you find the nanny of your dreams and are ready to offer, it does not mean the nanny will accept the offer, so always give yourself time to interview other potential nannies so you have other alternatives.